Son Heung-min made Premier League history at Aston Villa on Sunday, becoming the first Asian player to reach 50 goals in the competition.

 The midfielder was not only the first Japanese player for Man Utd but also the first to win a Premier League title, doing so in his debut season at the club.
 His three goals in one match against Norwich City also made him the first Asian to score a hat-trick in the competition.

 The 30-year-old has made more Premier League appearances than any other South Korean in spells with Swansea City, Sunderland and current club Newcastle United.
-The 2019/20 campaign will be his eighth successive season in England's top flight.
+The 2019/20 campaign is his eighth successive season in England's top flight.

 Apps: 114.
 Goals 14.
 Assists: 4.
 Titles: 1.